tonyatoms/MPDC_site/content/en/board.md

 Education: Educational outcomes can differ greatly depending on your zip code.
 Expanding equity in education can be enhanced through the expansion of housing rights, and through economic development within the community.
 All children deserve access to a high performing neighborhood public school and we must fight to ensure equitable funding is provided to schools in order to provide nutritious meals, diverse curriculum offerings, universal childcare, and counseling and nursing services.

-I appreciate your consideration of my candidacy for the MPDC board of directors.
-I urge you to vote for me if you believe that the key to our community’s success lies within the community itself and if you believe in a bold vision to protect and expand basic rights to ensure the future sustainability and success of our community and our city.
-Thank you.

-Sincerely,
-Anthony Wojtal

-# Current Board Members Seeking Re-election

 ## John Belcik

 Born and raised in McKinley Park.
 Being a fifth generation resident, McKinley Park is deeply ingrained in me and my family and will always call it home.
 I'm always trying to make the neighborhood a better place for old and new residents be it volunteering time to help with the Farmer's Market, teaching the McKinley Park Advisory Council's outdoor ecology class, to working to create the McKinley Park Development Council.

 When I am not in the neighborhood, I work as a biologist in the Planning and Environment Branch of the Chicago District of the US Army Corps of Engineers and am currently getting a PhD in ecology from University of Illinois at Chicago.

-## Justin Kerr

-Hi!
-I’m Justin Kerr, and I’d welcome the chance to continue serving the neighborhood as a board member of the McKinley Park Development Council.

-I am a founding board member and have been continually active in the council since its first  meeting, before the group even had a name.
-In the more than three years that I’ve been  volunteering, my role has ranged from foundational work like helping to write the council’s mission  statement and bylaws through ongoing engagement representing the council, helping out with projects and leading as a board member.

-Currently, I am most occupied with serving as chairperson on the council committee managing the  Illinois Connected Communities project, a federally funded, statewide project the council won this  past summer.
-Council President John Belcik and I applied to the program this spring, rallied support from our community institutions and elected officials, and worked with State of Illinois resources  through an intense qualification process to land the first phase of this program, which runs until  next July.

-Now, McKinley Park is one of 12 communities statewide taking part in the first cohort of this  program to enable better broadband Internet and digital literacy.
-In addition to recruiting our large  and growing steering committee to bring more volunteer resources to this project and well represent our neighborhood, I’ve built, launched and run the interactive McKinleyPark.org website  to provide access to and manage the project for all our Connected Communities participants.
-At this point in the project, we’ve honed in on two project directions, found project leads and  established other roles, and set our schedule to launch the projects in January.

-I’ve also worked very hard to grow the McKinley Park Development Council toward a full-fledged,  formally organized group that has the capacity to enable very consequential things for our  neighborhood.
-I conceived, authored, revised and led the formal adoption of the council’s  “committees” structure and process, which remains the sole method the council uses to manage  our operations and programs by establishing roles, responsibilities, oversight, scope, deliverables  and more.

-I also led the push this summer for the council to formally decide to expand our capacity and  activities, to allow us to have opportunities to go after bigger projects and expand our reach and  role within the neighborhood.
-This was actually required for us to successfully land Connected  Communities: Late in the application process, we discovered the council had to commit toward  more business-like and formal operations in order to participate.
-In addition, we were presented  with another major funding opportunity that also required capacity growth and operational  maturity.
-This summer, as a board, we conclusively voted to grow our capacity and capabilities to  allow us to participate in Connected Communities, pursue other funding and program  opportunities, formalize operations, and open up toward more growth and engagement.

-This vote enables opportunities to better engage our constituency and the wonderful human  capital that continually comes to the McKinley Park Development Council with ideas and labor, but that we as a board have squandered.
-We have failed to leverage all the potential, ready-to-go,  expert, engaged community members who come to us ready to help, and we haven’t followed through on several promising projects in which we engaged volunteers and their wonderful work,  but then abandoned the projects when we hit a speed bump.

-Becoming a better-organized community group – and opening up our activities, roles and  responsibilities more widely with neighborhood volunteers – is something I have been advocating  for years as a board member.
-We need to define some level of membership engagement so we  can organize our constituency and volunteers better, even to simply let neighbors know whether  and how they’re engaged with the council or not.
-We need to support productive and fulfilling  ways for volunteers to work with the council, and we can and should provide tools and a platform  to let members lead and manage their own involvement.
-With some basic steps that are extremely common for community groups, the council could become an amazingly effective vehicle to  enable positive change that the community wishes to collectively work toward.

-In addition to my volunteer work with the McKinley Park Development Council, I have been deeply involved in the community by publishing the McKinley Park News at https://mckinleypark.news,  reporting on our neighborhood’s news and events in one form or another since 2012.
-I’ve been a  homeowner in the McKinley Park neighborhood since 2008 and a resident of the Southwest Side  since the mid-1990s.

-Our family has loved McKinley Park: its fantastic present and wonderful potential future.
-I’d  welcome the chance to continue serving the neighborhood as a volunteer board member of the  McKinley Park Development Council and ask for your vote of support.

-Thank you for your attention and consideration.
-I’m happy to answer any questions, receive  feedback and get your ideas for what the council can do for the neighborhood: Send email to  justinkerr@mckinleypark.news or call (312) 560-1115.

-# Current Board Members

 ## Dan Covarrubias